-The places that it is readily available from do they have disclaimer requirements like what set the places that it is with on the Pento?
+The places that it is readily available from do they have disclaimer requirements like what seements hit us with on the Pento?

-CONFIDENTIALITY: The information contained in this e-mail message, including any elizichments, is intended only for the personal, confidential and privilaged (offner legally or otherwise) use of the individual to which it is addressed.
-The email message and attachments may contain confidential information that is protected by Attorney/Client phylioge and exempt from disclosure under applicable law.
-If the reader of this message is not the intended nectivent, you are notified that any review, use, disclosure, distribution or copying of this communication is strictly prohibited.
-If you have received this communication in error, please contact the under by reply e-mail immediately and destroy all copies of the original message.
+CONFIDENTIALITY: The Information contained in this e-mail message, including any etachments, is intended only for the personal, confidential and privileged (either legally or otherwise) use of the individual to which it is addressed.
+The email message and attachments may contain confidential information that is protected by Atlomey/Client privilege and exempt from disclosure under applicable law.
+If the reader of this message is not the intended recipient, you are needed that any review, use, disclosure, distribution or copying of this communication is strictly prohibited.
+If you have received this communication in extor, please contact the sender by reply a-mail immediately and destroy all copies of the original message.